 I think it’s paying off, too!
 Since 1979, they’ve had all kinds of regulars, but they’ve always had familiar faces they can depend on.
 J&B customer loyalty runs deep in Lubbock.
 Other independent coffee shops have opened and fizzled here, but J&B seems constant.
 My guess is that it’s the personal touch the staff gives each customer that solidifies J&B’s place in its customers’ hearts.
 They can count on people like me coming back.

 In fact, I wonder what would happen if all of J&B’s customers were loyal like me.
 An entire customer-base of regulars?
 What would that mean?

 Well, having consistent clientele means being able to anticipate customer needs and never running out of supplies.
 I know how much I hate it when I get there just after they’ve run out of chai.
 So, in a perfect world, they’d know I was coming…after that other guy!
 And what about staffing?
 Loyal customers tend to come at the same time everyday, so in this “Regulars Only Coffee Club”, there would always be enough people to handle that morning rush.

 But luckily, it’s not all regulars.
 People get to discover the magic of J&B every day.
 With that, sometimes it’s hectic there.
 Even the most skilled baristas can be found frantically trying to keep up.
 Maybe you can relate in your business.
 Do you ever feel like you need a crystal ball to keep up with the changing demand?

-Maybe you should consider the sales analysis tools from TimeForge.
+Maybe you should consider the sales forecasting and analysis tools from TimeForge.
 Let TimeForge compare your sales to the labor cost to schedule the employees you need to take care of your customers.
-With adequate staffing during your busiest times, you can make all your customers feel like regulars!
+With adequate staffing during your busiest times, you can increase customer loyalty and make all your customers feel like regulars!